GavinSanch/Gavins-design-projects-portfolio/docs/assignments/A01/index.md

 Task B: Product Analysis

-My Product is a 5/16 S*K Wrench that consists of one solid high carbon alloy steel that consists of three components
+My Product is a 5/16 in.
+S*K Wrench that consists of one solid high carbon alloy steel that consists of three components

 <img width="3070" height="1258" alt="IMG_3320" src="https://github.com/user-attachments/assets/59cd5292-9e01-4234-bf41-20561fd2c688" />

 Part A- My product has two sole purposes it must be able to tighten and loosen bolts when a force is applied to it, it must be able to perform this task without breaking/fracturing/bending in any sort of way and must be able to have a long-lasting life as a tool.

-Part B- The main governing equation that defines my product is torque which is known by many engineers as a force times a lever arm/distance, the reason this equation is valid for this product as it is its only purpose to apply a torque to bolts to either loosen or tighten them
+Part B- The main governing equation that defines my product is torque which is known by many engineers as a force times a lever arm/distance, the reason this equation is valid for this product as it is its only purpose to apply a torque to bolts to either loosen or tighten them.

 Part C-